-I answered saying that, if that was not a joke, it was a great honour for me to have been contacted.
+I answered saying that, if that was not a joke, it was a great honour for me even to have only been contacted for that position.
 I sent him my CV.

-I did not hear from him for over three months, then he wrote to say I was among the first 105 candidates and I was invited to an interview.
+I did not hear from him for over three months, then he wrote to me again informing me that, after the first round, I was among the first 105 candidates and I was invited to an interview.

-Just over a month later, and after the interview process, without having ever applied for the post, nor even having dreamt of it, I found myself for the first time facing the World Scout Committee.
+Just over a month later, and after a surprising selection process, without having ever applied for the post, nor even having dreamt of it, I found myself for the first time before the World Scout Committee.
 I had been selected and now I was being asked to confirm my acceptance to serve as the Secretary General of world Scouting.

-Clearly, this was a Higher Sign.
+Clearly, a Higher Sign.
 Once again I said: "Yes", accepting the challenge.